Leedstown Little Ladybirds Childminding - Victoria Shirlow

 - Specialist skills or training our staff have

 I am currently hold a level 4 in childcare, and am studying my degree in Early years and Primary school education.
 I am SENco trained, and have attended lots of additional training including behavioural, safeguarding, and Makaton.
-My assistant is currently studying his level 3 and has attended safeguarding training.
+My assistants both hold a foundation degree in childcare.

 - Support we offer regarding children's health and well-being